buptkang/buptkang.github.io/hciresource.md

 ---
 layout: page
-title: Research Resource Collection toward HCI
+title: Research Resource Collection HCI + AI
 ---

-Thanks for the below research courses that give me more in-depth understanding in the human computer interaction research field:
+Thanks for the below research courses that give me more in-depth understanding in the human computer interaction and intelligence research fields:

 ##### Human Computer Interaction: